woobaik/finance_tacker/README.md

 This is a finance tracker app
 -------------------------------

-This is a mock-up app for tracking stock price, with connecting various users portfolio
+This is a mock-up app for tracking stock price, with connecting various user's portfolio
 ---------------------------------------------------------------------------------------
 ***